EPIC US ROAD TRIP DAYS 7-10NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 It’s over three hours of a drive from Devils Tower National Monument to what was to prove to be the highlight of road trip day 7 for me, the Little Bighorn Battlefield National Monument, the site of Custer’s infamous ‘Last Stand’.

 Little Bighorn Battlefield National Monument

-In June 1876 on a hill above a winding river called the Little Bighorn, and in one of the most infamous defeats in the history of the United States military, George Armstrong Custer and all 210 men under his direct command, 5 whole companies (out of a total of 12 7th Cavalry companies), were annihilated by an overwhelming force of Lakota, Cheyenne, and Arapaho Plains Indian warriors.
+In June 1876 on a hill above a winding river called the Little Bighorn, and in one of the most infamous defeats in the history of the US military, George Armstrong Custer and all 210 men under his direct command, 5 whole companies (out of a total of 12 companies of the 7th Cavalry), were annihilated by an overwhelming force of Lakota, Cheyenne and Arapaho Plains Indian warriors.
 The devastating loss of a daring & highly decorated Civil War general caused uproar among the public with Custer, conveniently dead, taking the brunt of the blame.
-Located on the Crow Indian Reservation in Big Horn County, southern Montana, the site of Custer’s famous ‘Last Stand’ is probably the country’s best-known Native American battlefield, and the reason we drove 280 miles to get here from Deadwood, South Dakota, passing through a portion of northeastern Wyoming (& over two state lines) in the process.
+Located on the Crow Indian Reservation in Big Horn County, southern Montana, the site of Custer’s famous ‘Last Stand’ is probably the country’s best-known Native American battlefield, not to mention the reason we drove 280 miles to get here from Deadwood, South Dakota, passing through a portion of northeastern Wyoming (& over two state lines) in the process.

 The Sioux Wars Darkest Days